The Brookhaven landfill in Yaphank, shown last August, is 270...

 Since then, it has grown to a 270-foot-high mountain, stuffed with the residue of five decades of suburban trash.

 Town officials say the 192-acre landfill will close in 2027 or early 2028, when it is expected to run out of capacity.
-But the two-phase closure, which the town said will begin at the end of the year, likely will have a cascading effect, from increasing the costs of waste disposal to exacerbating the Island's traffic problems and worsening environmental pollution, local officials and waste industry experts told Newsday.
+But the two-phase closure, which the town said will begin at the end of this year, likely will have a cascading effect, from increasing the costs of waste disposal to exacerbating the Island's traffic problems and worsening environmental pollution, local officials and waste industry experts told Newsday.

 Some Brookhaven residents say the closure of the facility on Horseblock Road is long overdue, and others say it offers a chance to boost recycling or switch waste removal from trucks to trains.